Sintra Natural History Museum: Overview

-The museum has Temporary Exhibition Room prepared for hosting exhibitions and events; Reserve and Laboratory for treatment and study of the pieces; a small specialized Documentation Service; as well as a store in addition to Permanent Exhibition room.
-The Educational Service of the museum displays presentation permanent exhibition to “tell a story” – the formation of the Primitive Earth and mutations it has undergone over the millions of years of the different Geological Epochs, from Precambrian to Quaternary.
-It shows the whole evolution of life through the Municipal Collections of Paleontology, Mineralogy, Malacology and Petrography from the most diversified parts of the world.
+The museum has a temporary exhibition room prepared for hosting exhibitions and events; reserve and laboratory for treatment and study of the pieces; a small specialized documentation service; as well as a store in addition to a permanent exhibition room.
+The educational service of the museum displays presentation permanent exhibition to “tell a story” – the formation of the primitive Earth and mutations it has undergone over the millions of years of the different geological epochs, from Precambrian to Quaternary.
+It shows the whole evolution of life through the municipal collections of paleontology, mineralogy, malacology and petrography from the most diversified parts of the world.

 Collections

-It is the 4th Natural History Museum in the Region of Great Lisbon (Região da Grande Lisboa) and differs with its uniqueness having pieces covering all the continents of the Earth.
+It is the 4th natural history museum in the region of Great Lisbon (Região da Grande Lisboa) and differs with its uniqueness having pieces covering all the continents of the Earth.
 There are more than 10000 fossils, a collection of trilobites and some rare and well preserved specimens of dinosaurs.
 Minerals with parts of rock, isolated and stoned minerals are also exhibited.

-The Museum is composed of a collection of paleontology (9416 fossils); a collection of mineralogy (900 minerals); A collection of malacology (1347 shells); A collection of petrography (544 samples of rocks).
+The museum is composed of a collection of paleontology (9416 fossils); a collection of mineralogy (900 minerals); A collection of malacology (1347 shells); A collection of petrography (544 samples of rocks).

-Bivalves and some Gastropods from diverse origins are exhibited In Malacology collection.
-In the Petrography Collection, not only the main rocks from the national areas, but also meteorites with Meteorite of Nantan(China) are displayed to visitors.
+Bivalves and some gastropods from diverse origins are exhibited In malacology collection.
+In the petrography collection, not only the main rocks from the national areas, but also the Nantan meteorite and others are displayed to visitors.